AL0PFX1.htm

 As a consequence, huge gaps in knowledge and skills remain, that can only more or less incidentally be supplemented at a later stage.
 This means that the knowledge transferred doesn't satisfy a number of minimal preconditions of information processing, acquisition of knowledge and judgment.
 Because of this, it is to be expected that the larger majority of citizens are to show systematic biasses in their judgment.
 The latter can indeed be observed all around, not in the least in the public discours where constantly a huge confusion is 'twittered' around through the media both old and new.

 At this point a rhetorical question can be posed: how much is the freedom of speech with the rule of law worth when opinions expressed are clearly drenched with systematic flaws and fallicies?
 Or, how much is a voting right worth in a democracy, when voting patterns of citizens are largely determined by a judgment that is systematically and seriously biased?
-How much respectively is the work of political leaders and parties worth, in adminstration and parliament, that, based on such mandate of their voters - and themselves hardly hindered by the most essential insights and skills of judgment - are to solve complex problems in society?
+How much is the work of political leaders and parties worth, in adminstration and parliament, that, based on such mandate of their voters - and themselves hardly hindered by the most essential insights and skills of judgment - are to solve complex problems in society?

-Posing these questions is answering them of course.
+Posing these questions is practically answering them of course.
 The present situation is incompatible with most basic principles of truth, reason and justice (or plain utterly absurd for that matter).

 Wouldn't it be much more reasonable and just when governments and elites enable the peoples to at least acquire basic elements of judgment?